cloudfoundry/docs-bosh/content/azure-resources.md

 - `bosh` container is used for storing root and persistent disks.
 - `stemcell` container is used for storing uploaded stemcells.

+!!! note
-<p class="note">Note: If you are planning to use multiple storage accounts, make sure to set stemcell container permissions to "Public read access for blobs only".</a>
+    If you are planning to use multiple storage accounts, make sure to set stemcell container permissions to "Public read access for blobs only".

 ```shell
 $ az storage container create --name bosh --account-name myboshstore --account-key xxx